 What to do if a VSO Screwed Up Your Application

 As a veteran, you are entitled to disability benefits if you were hurt while in service to our military and apply for those benefits with the VA.
-Many veterans choose to utilize a Veterans Service Organization (VSO) with help filling out their initial application for benefits, and in many cases the VSO can be incredibly helpful throughout the process.
-However, a VSO is not an attorney, and sometimes mistakes are made.
+Many veterans choose to utilize a Veterans Service Organization (VSO) to help fill out their initial application for benefits, and in many cases, the VSO can be incredibly helpful throughout the process.
+However, a VSO is not an attorney; sometimes, mistakes are made.
 Do you know what to do if a VSO screwed up your application for disability benefits?
-It is important to know that you have legal options, and a local disability benefits attorney can help.
+Knowing that you have legal options is important, and a local disability benefits attorney can help.

 Failing to Submit Proper Paperwork